ISAITB/docs-tdl/source/handlers/index.rst

     <verify handler="SchematronValidator" desc="Validate content">
         <!--
-            Pass document through expression.
+            Pass document through the expression.
         -->
         <input name="xmldocument">$docToValidate</input>
         <!--
-            Pass document through source attribute.
+            Pass document through the source attribute.
         -->
         <input name="schematron" source="$schematronFile"/>
     </verify>

 .. note::
-    **Specifying a fixed value:** Considering that the default expression language is XPath 1.0, a fixed value is provided by enclosing it in quotes.
+    **Specifying a fixed value:** Considering that the default expression language is XPath 1.0, a fixed text value is provided by enclosing it in quotes.
 See :ref:`test-case-expressions` for further details.

 The ``input`` and ``output`` options for service handlers are documented as part of their module definition.
-For handlers implemented accessible via remote web service calls this information is returned when calling the handler's ``getModuleDefinition`` operation.
+For handlers accessible via remote web service calls this information is returned when calling the handler's ``getModuleDefinition`` operation.
 This is also used internally by the test bed before calling a service handler to ensure that required parameters are provided by the test case.

-TODO use of source to pass XML docs